Choosing the right investment strategy may be one of the most important financial decisions an investor makes.

 5. Income Investing

-With global cash rates at a historical low, generating substantial cash flow via investments is becoming increasingly difficult.
-Income investing aims to build an investment portfolio of diversified investments structured to generate regular income, in the form of dividends, fund distributions, bond yields or interest payments.
+This income can be in the form of dividends, fund distributions, bond yields or interest payments from real estate holdings, shares, mutual funds, property funds or trusts and bonds.
 Income investors often weigh up characteristics such as yield, consistency of past performance, growth and earnings to determine if a prospective investment is fit for their portfolio.
-These investments can include real estate holdings, shares, mutual funds, property funds or trusts and bonds.

 6. Buy and Hold Investing

 Buy and Hold is a long-term, passive investment strategy where investors purchase an asset or stock and simply hold them for long periods of time regardless of fluctuations in the market.

 This strategy operates on the belief that longer ‘time in the market’ will offer a higher overall return on investment than ‘timing the market’.

 Buy and Hold investors actively select investments but have little-to-no concern for short-term fluctuations and technical indicators.

 7. Sustainable Investing

 Sustainable investors aim to make investments that have positive social impacts.